stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 ### 8.2 Direct reuse targets

-1. Target: Q080 (Limits of biosphere adaptability)
+1. Target: Q080 (Limits of biosphere adaptability, BH_BIO_ADAPT_L3_080)

    * Reused component: `OrganizationalLevel_Descriptor`.
    * Why it transfers: global adaptability depends on how many organizational levels exist and how they distribute functions; this descriptor quantifies that structure.
    * What changes: emphasis shifts from mechanisms of transitions to the relation between organizational depth and adaptability limits.

-2. Target: Q098 (Anthropocene system dynamics)
+2. Target: Q098 (Anthropocene system dynamics, BH_EARTH_ANTHROPOCENE_L3_098)

    * Reused component: `TransitionScenario_Template`.
-   * Why it transfers: human-driven systemic changes can be framed as transitions (or failed transitions) in socio-ecological organization.
+   * Why it transfers: human-driven systemic changes can be framed as transitions or failed transitions in socio-ecological organization.
-   * What changes: model_class becomes coupled human–environment systems rather than purely biological populations.
+   * What changes: `model_class` becomes coupled human–environment systems rather than purely biological populations.

-3. Target: Q107 (Mechanisms of large scale collective action)
+3. Target: Q107 (Mechanisms of large scale collective action, BH_SOC_COLLECTIVE_L3_107)

    * Reused component: `MultiLevelSelection_TensionFunctional`.
    * Why it transfers: large-scale collective action problems are governed by misaligned incentives between individuals, organizations, and institutions, analogous to multi-level selection.
    * What changes: fitness and cooperation are interpreted in terms of payoffs, norms, and institutional stability instead of reproduction.

-4. Target: Q125 (Multi agent AI dynamics)
+4. Target: Q125 (Multi agent AI dynamics, BH_AI_MULTIAGENT_L3_125)

-   * Reused component: `TransitionScenario_Template` and `MultiLevelSelection_TensionFunctional`.
+   * Reused components: `TransitionScenario_Template` and `MultiLevelSelection_TensionFunctional`.
-   * Why it transfers: emergent higher-level AI organizations (for example coalitions, institutions of agents) can be studied with the same transition-enabled versus transition-blocked scenarios and tension functionals.
+   * Why it transfers: emergent higher-level AI organizations, for example coalitions or institutions of agents, can be studied with the same transition-enabled versus transition-blocked scenarios and tension functionals.
    * What changes: levels correspond to agents, clusters of agents, and meta-level coordination mechanisms within AI ecosystems.

 ---